j-didi/clean-architecture-kotlin/README.md

 ## Kotlin Clean Architecture

+## Give a Star! :star:

+If you liked my work and want to support me, please give it a star.
+Thanks!

 ## How to Run
 The solution is not already containerized so there are some dependencies you must configure to run the application:
 - **JDK 17**